 (5) Compaction of Mixtures.
 Uniformly compact the HMA as soon after spreading and strike-off as possible without shoving or tearing.
 Use self-propelled rollers operated at speeds slow enough to avoid displacement of the HMA.
 Equipment and rolling procedures which result in excessive crushing of the aggregate are prohibited.
 Use a sufficient number and weight of rollers to compact the HMA to the required density, using a minimum of 2 rollers.
+If the hot mix plant is operating at over 275 tons per hour, use a minimum of 3 rollers.
 See subsections 602.4e.(6) for exceptions to the minimum number of rollers.
 Perform final rolling with a steel roller unless otherwise specified.
 On the final pass, operate finishing, vibratory rollers in the static mode.

 Coordinate the frequency, amplitude and forward speed of the vibratory roller to achieve satisfactory compaction without objectionable undulations.
-For HMA lifts with a compacted thickness less than 11/4 inch, operate vibratory rollers in the static mode.
+For HMA lifts with a compacted thickness less than 11⁄2 inch, operate vibratory rollers in the static mode.